 - Shrimp Chow Mein

-- Pork and Mushroom Stir Fry
+- Or from my friend Mary, Pork and Mushroom Stir Fry

 If you’ve made this or any other recipe on my site, let me know in the comment section how it turned out.
 I love hearing from my readers!

 - 3 tablespoons stir fry oil divided